eclipse-archived/codewind-docs/docs/_documentations/debugging.md

 - Install `kubectl` or `oc` and make sure you are logged in to your cluster.
 - After the project restarts in debug mode, Codewind automatically sets up a port forward from the application's debug port to a port on your local machine.
 **Starting a debug session**
    - In Eclipse, for Node.js projects, a launch is created for the port forward that appears in the Debug view.
-In Eclipse, for Java projects, the port forward is added as a process to the debug launch instead of a separate port forward launch.
+For Java projects, the port forward is added as a process to the debug launch.
    - In VS Code, the port forward is run as a VS Code task, which appears in the Terminal view.
 **Ending a debug session**
    - In Eclipse, for Node.js applications where you use a Chromium-based browser for debugging, manually end the associated port forwarding process in the Debug view if you end the debug session in your browser.